Sermon Illustrations

 Persecuted US Pastor in Turkish Prison Glorifies Christ

-Since October 2016, American pastor, Andrew Brunson, has been held in Turkey as a political hostage.
+Beginning in October 2016, American pastor, Andrew Brunson, was held in Turkey as a political hostage.
 Pastor Brunson is accused of having links with an organization involved in a failed 2016 coup attempt, as well the outlawed Kurdistan Workers' Party.
 But most observers contend that Turkey's President Recep Tayyip Erdogan is keeping him imprisoned for diplomatic leverage.

 Although the trial has not gone well for Brunson, at this hearing he still had an opportunity to proclaim the gospel.
 In the courtroom he forgave those who had testified falsely against him.
 Brunson said, "My faith teaches me to forgive, so I forgive those who testified against me."